WesleyGDucharme/Bioinformatics-Final-Project/README.md

 # Bioinformatics-Final-Project
 Final project for CSC427 at Uvic.
 For this project we are to find a bioinformatics paper and recreate / reimplement their code and experiments to then compare our results with the original authors.
-This is done to get experience testing the reproducability of experiments and performing said experiments.
+This is done to get experience testing the reproducibility of experiments and performing said experiments.

 Kameris reimplementation: